qemus/qemu-docker/readme.md

   * ### How do I change the location of the data disk?

-    To change the data disk's location from the default Docker volume, include the following bind mount in your compose file:
+    To change the location of the data disk, include the following bind mount in your compose file:

     ```yaml
     volumes: